An IBS-friendly twist on the Thai classic, this Low FODMAP Pad Thai with Shrimp offers a filling meal-in-one-bowl that’s packed with flavor!

 Instructions

-- Serve warm topped with optional sesame seeds and cilantro.
+- Serve warm, topped with optional cilantro leaves.

 Notes